007 MAGAZINE - The World's Foremost James Bond Resource!

 26-27 June 1993 Gaydon, Warwickshire

-The restored Moon Buggy makes its first public appearance at ‘The World’s Biggest Little Motor Show’ organised by toy manufacturer CORGI.
+The restored Moon Buggy makes its first public appearance at ‘The World’s BIGGEST Little Motor Show’ organised by toy manufacturer CORGI.
 007 MAGAZINE contributor Robin Harbour is pictured above in the Moon Buggy, which appeared alongside James Bond's Aston Martin DB5 and Lotus Esprit.
 The two-day event held at the Heritage Motor Centre Gaydon, Warwickshire also featured an appearance by Wing Commander Ken Wallis and his autogyro ‘Little Nellie’, in what turned out to be his final public air show.

 12 December 1993 Pinewood Studios, Buckinghamshire - Moon Buggy at the 1993 James Bond 007 Fan Club 'Diamonds Are Forever' 22-Carat Christmas Lunch 12 December 1993 Pinewood Studios, Buckinghamshire